 The hoya here are grown for about 3-4 years before harvest and raised largely by independent and local fishermen.

-Hoya growing in the bay of Ishinomaki
+Hoya growing in the Bay of Ishinomaki

 Yamanka’s hoya are all locally sourced from fishermen in Ishinomaki City.
 Immediately upon harvest they are brought into our processing and distribution centers where each hoya is inspected and prepared by hand.
 Hoya are commonly packaged and shipped whole to be eaten raw across Japan and abroad.
-These help the hoya retain their freshness and are prepared by chefs on order.
-They also have their hard shells removed and are prepared into sashimi here as for shipping within packages and for further processing such as marination, smoking, and grilling.
+This helps the hoya retain their freshness and are prepared by chefs on order.
+They also have their hard shells removed and are prepared into sashimi here for shipping within packages and for further processing such as marination, smoking, and grilling.

 Hoya packaged whole and prepared to be chilled and shipped.

 A hoya with its outer shell removed.